felixyeboah/go-nextjs/README.md

 ### Docker Setup

-The easiest way to run the entire application is using Docker Compose:
+The easiest way to run the entire application is using the provided Makefile commands:

 1. Clone the repository:
    ```bash